 As I entered the room, I was taken aback.
 In front of me stood a space the size in which no bed could fit.
 They gestured me in.
 I was surprised to be separated from the group of spectators I had been with just a short time before.
 I stepped inside.
 All alone, there was an eerie feeling inside of me, possibly brought about by the complete silence that pierced the air.
 Then, out of the blue, and without as much as a warning, a flustered man in white rushed in.
 He was worried, upset.
 I tried to figure out what was happening, but before I could start, an angry woman flowed inside behind him.
 I wondered how the three of us could fit into the little cubicle we seemed to be shoved into, and in turn tried pasting myself to the corner of the room.
 A knife was brandished and I suddenly thought, “I’m all alone in here with these strangers, in the middle of this ‘show’.
 No one would actually know if I was gone.
 Not until later, that is, but by then it would be too late.”

 This excerpt follows a night spent in an interactive show in Brooklyn, NY.
 It’s just one of the many evenings that still stick out in my mind as extraordinary.
 Maybe Out–of–the–box would even be an appropriate descriptor.
 But certainly not fitting of any mold that there exists.
 In my mind, at least.

 Ideas for unique things to do

 Rearing its ugly head in the middle of this Williamsburg, Brooklyn eatery called Viva Toro is a mechanical bull fit for a rodeo filled with laughs.
-The adrenaline rush is plain as day, judging from these pictures of my good friend Ann, as we celebrated her birthday and watched as she yee-hawed the moments away.
-The cuisine is Mexican and, while she took a big risk riding the beast after her meal, my girl managed to keep the food in.
+The adrenaline rush is contagious, and judging from a glimpse of my good friend, you can understand why.
+We celebrated her birthday over dinner and then watched as she yee-hawed her way back into her younger years.
+How’s that for botox-free?